twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 ## Checking for Hash Collision Vulnerability

 We use ACsploit's java hash collision generator to create a list of 10000 strings that all hash to 0 and save it to a file.
 This time, we will use Acsploit's scripting capability.
-Save the following commands to hash_script.txt
+Save the following commands to hash_script.txt:

 ```
 use hashes/collisions/java